Descriptive geometry: The best direction to view

 A standard for presenting computer-modeling views analogous to orthographic, sequential projections has not yet been adopted.
 One candidate for such is presented in the illustrations below.
 The images in the illustrations were created using three-dimensional, engineering computer graphics.

-Three-dimensional, computer modeling produces virtual space "behind the tube", as it were, and may produce any view of a model from any direction within this virtual space.
-It does so without the need for adjacent orthographic views and therefore may seem to render the circuitous, stepping protocol of Descriptive Geometry obsolete.
+Three-dimensional computer modeling produces virtual space behind the screen and may produce any view of a model from any direction within this virtual space.
+It does so without the need for adjacent orthographic views and therefore may seem to render the circuitous, stepping protocol of descriptive geometry obsolete.
 However, since descriptive geometry is the science of the legitimate or allowable imaging of three or more dimensional space, on a flat plane, it is an indispensable study, to enhance computer modeling possibilities.

 Examples

-Finding the shortest connector between two given skew lines PR and SU
+Finding the shortest connector line QT between two given skew lines PR and SU

 Given the X, Y and Z coordinates of P, R, S and U, projections 1 and 2 are drawn to scale on the X-Y and X-Z planes, respectively.
+Projections 1 and 2 are delineated by hinge line H1,2, and aligned such that each point projects perpendicularly across the hinge line (P1:P2, R1:R2, S1:S2, U1:U2).

-To get a true view (length in the projection is equal to length in 3D space) of one of the lines: SU in this example, projection 3 is drawn with hinge line H2,3 parallel to S2U2.
-To get an end view of SU, projection 4 is drawn with hinge line H3,4 perpendicular to S3U3.
-The perpendicular distance d gives the shortest distance between PR and SU.
+To get a true view (length in the projection is equal to length in 3D space) of one of the lines: SU in this example, the projection 3 view is chosen perpendicular to S2U2 by drawing a hinge line H2,3 parallel to S2U2.
+To get an end view of SU, the projection 4 view is chosen is perpendicular to the true view of line S3U3 by drawing a hinge line H3,4 perpendicular to S3U3.
+The perpendicular QT is the true length of the connector and its distance d gives the shortest distance between PR and SU.

-To get points Q and T on these lines giving this shortest distance, projection 5 is drawn with hinge line H4,5 parallel to P4R4, making both P5R5 and S5U5 true views (any projection of an end view is a true view).
+To locate points Q and T on these lines giving this shortest distance, projection 5 is drawn with hinge line H4,5 perpendicular to QT and parallel to P4R4, making both P5R5 and S5U5 true views (any projection of an end view is a true view).
 Projecting the intersection of these lines, Q5 and T5 back to projection 1 (magenta lines and labels) allows their coordinates to be read off the X, Y and Z axes.